MicrosoftDocs/fabric-docs/docs/data-factory/format-json.md

   - **Optimal**: The compression operation should be optimally compressed, even if the operation takes a longer time to complete.
 For more information, go to the [Compression Level](/dotnet/api/system.io.compression.compressionlevel) article.

-- **Encoding**: Specify the encoding type used to read/write test files.
+- **Encoding**: Specify the encoding type used to write test files.
 Select one type from the drop-down list.
 The default value is **UTF-8**.

 Under **Advanced** settings in the **Destination** tab, the following JSON format related properties are displayed.